JWP Consulting GK

 Some things remain.
 These are the remaining tasks:

-Once the remaining tasks are cleared, the Projectify app is going to reduce its privacy footprint a lot.
-Netlify, all third-party providers on Heroku, and the Heroku instance itself is going to be replaced by first-party dependencies on Render.com instead.
+Once I’ve cleared these remaining tasks, the Projectify app is going to reduce its privacy footprint.
+Future iterations are going to replace Netlify, all third-party providers on Heroku, and the Heroku instance itself with first-party dependencies on Render.com.
 The only addition is CloudFlare, which is enabled by Render.com by default.